ANDE Bear Put Spread Strategy

 What is a bear put spread on ANDE?

 A bear put spread on ANDE is the bear put spread strategy applied to ANDE (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With ANDE stock trading near $71.62, the strikes shown on this page are snapped to the nearest listed ANDE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ANDE stock at $66.09 on the most recent close, the strikes shown on this page are snapped to the nearest listed ANDE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ANDE bear put spread max profit and max loss calculated?